Latest Unemployment Information

 COVID-19 (Novel Coronavirus) Accreditation Information

 OCTS is charged with insuring that “the premises and conditions under which the students work and study are sanitary, healthful, and safe according to modern standards.”
-(IC 22-4.1-21-23 (6)) Please see the OCTS COVID-19 Memo for additional information.
-Go to OCTS page.
+(IC 22-4.1-21-23 (6)) For additional information, visit the OCTS page.

 IN State Department of Health: